benmccormick/benmccormick.github.io/pages/posts/backbone-and-es6-classes-revisited.md

 If you want to use ES6 classes with Backbone in production today, you should probably make everything a method, and make liberal use of the getter functionality.
 That seems to be the most Backbone-like, with everything contained in a single class definition, and easy refactoring when a property begins to require logic around it.
 If you're experimenting though, you should definitely consider playing with decorators and see how you can make Backbone's interface better.

 *If you have ideas about this, feel free to contribute on the [github issue][githubissue]*

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out [my first post on Backbone and ES6 classes][bbes6].

 <div class="footnotes">
 <ol>